lilnasy/gratelets/packages/server-only-modules/README.md

 ## Usage

 Once the integration is installed and added to the configuration file, rename modules that should only be used within the server to end with `.server.ts`.
+If one of these modules accidentally gets imported by client-side, directly or indirectly, the build will fail.

 ## Troubleshooting